MrOlm/covid19_population_genomics/README.md

 Several things jump out here.
 First, the stem_loop and untranslated regions (3' UTR and 5' UTR) have the highest nucleotide diversity both on an intra-patient and inter-patient level.
 This makes sense because these regions are not encoded into proteins, and thus may be likely subjected to relaxed selective pressures.
 They are also at the ends of the viral genome, where sequencing errors are most common.

 Second, the small nsp11 ORF has very low diversity by both metrics.
-This gene occurs due to an essential programmed ribosome slip, and may be under strong purifying selection.
+This gene is encoded by a region of the genome in which an essential programmed ribosome slip occurs, and may be under strong purifying selection.
 Finally, while there is some consensus between the two measures, they're not the same.
 To explore this further we made a scatter plot to compare them directly:

 ![Figure 5.2][Figure5.2]

 The plot shows data for all samples (with at least 50x coverage), as well as samples from each center we have reads from.
 This is to ensure that the intra-patient results we get are not entirely biases associated with differences in library preparation and sequencing methodologies.

 Intra-population diversity is likely artificially high because it is affected more easily by sequencing errors than consensus-based inter-population diversity measurements- thus comparing the absolute values of the two directly remains difficult.
 It is also possible that our intra-population diversity measurements capture more rare alleles.